Grad Students

 I am best equipped to advise students interested in American politics who want to study political participation, representation, social movements, racial and ethnic politics, the criminal legal system, political socialization, and American political attitudes and behavior.
 I generally work best with students who are creative, well organized, love to read, like big questions and puzzles, and are self-motivated.
 Students I have worked with previously have jobs in a range of fields, including in tenure-track positions at University of Michigan, Stony Brook, and Smith College.

 Students who want to work with me should consult my Advisee Handbook, which lays out my expectations and styles as an advisor and provides more general advice for navigating graduate school.
+Most resources below are open-access but a few, I have password protected.
+Write me at allison.anoll@duke.edu for access and I’ll be happy to share.

 AA Resources

-Other Resources I Like—And Probably Will Refer You To
+Other Resources I Like, And Will Probably Refer You To